joonho3020/joonho3020.github.io/articles/rtl-simulation.md

 As you can see, if we propagate the signals level by level, we are guaranteed that we have updated the output values of all the child nodes of the current node.
 Hence, we never have to worry about using stale values when executing the logic function.

-### Sequential Logic with Multiple Levels
+### Multiple Levels of Sequential Logic

-Finally, lets consider the case when there are multiple levels of sequential logic.
-Note that now we can have cycles in the graph as well.
+Now consider circuits with multiple register stages.
-However, there must be at least one register in a cycle.
+These may contain cycles, but every cycle must pass through at least one register.

 <div style="text-align:center; margin: 1em 0;">
   <img src="./assets/multi-level-seq.svg" width="700">